 Reading product reviews is advised.
 Some heating mats are said to not distribute heat evenly across the mat, concentrating heat in the center.
 Others may be prone to get too hot and burn-out seedlings.

 In doing this ourselves, we've decided to add in a temperature controller to improve precision, safety and save energy.
 The one we chose was about $35 and included power control for both heating and cooling.
 This allowed us to plug the heating mats into the heating power receptacle and a fan into the cooling side.
 We put the temperature probe firmly into the soil and set the temperature to 83°F with a 2°F heating/cooling margin.

 We've placed a foam insulating board and a towel underneath.
-The foam helps to direct the heat upward toward the soil, while the towel is there to soak up any spills during watering.
-Our seed cups don't have drainage holes in the bottom in an effort to conserve water and to help keep water from leaking onto the heating mats.
-Though, even with careful watering, water is sometimes spilled.
+The foam helps to direct the heat upward toward the soil, while the towel is there to soak up any spills or seepage during watering.
 The mats are water resistant, so a little spillage shouldn't be a big issue, but the instructions warn against having the mats in standing water.
 Having the towel helps to wick any spilled water away from the mats.

 We cover the cups with plastic wrap to trap evaporating water and increase humidity.
 This also helps to trap heat within the cups, making it easier to achieve our target temperature.
 The heating mats we're using aren't too hot and add around 10°F when the cups aren't covered.
 When covered with plastic wrap, the heating mechanism is more efficient and we're able to maintain the desired 81-85°F.

 This is the configuration we're using, but we're not offering this as a recommendation.
 Heating pads can pose a safety risk if misused.
 Always read the instructions that come with your equipment and avoid doing anything they don't recommend or that they advise against.